Home » Blog » Skin & Beauty Nutrition » The Connection Between Iron Deficiency and Skin Pigmentation

 In addition to supplementation, incorporating iron-rich foods into the diet can aid in iron repletion.

-The body absorbs two different forms of iron found in food: heme and non-heme iron.
+The body absorbs iron in two forms: heme and non-heme iron.

-Heme iron, which is the most easily absorbed form of iron, is found exclusively in animal flesh, including beef, pork, chicken, fish, and eggs.
+Heme iron, the most easily absorbed form, is found exclusively in animal flesh, including beef, pork, chicken, fish, and eggs.

 Plant foods, such as beans, lentils, tofu, leafy green vegetables, nuts, and seeds, contain non-heme iron.